 This group of nine fellows form a community of graduate student researchers at the Media Lab who are developing new technologies to cultivate creative learning in a variety of contexts.

 a free programming language that makes it easy to create interactive art, stories, simulations, and games – and share those creations online.

 an open source platform for running for running large-scale, participant-driven events online.

-The Public Library Innovation Exchange (PLIX) brings together Media Lab researcher and public librarians.
+The Public Library Innovation Exchange (PLIX) brings together Media Lab researchers and public librarians.
 Together, we hope to design new tools and programs for public libraries around the world.

 A community of educators, designers, and tinkerers exploring creative learning through projects, passion, peers, and play.

 a day-long festival at the Media Lab, full of magical experiences, skill-shares, and cooperative creativity.